How to Code Other/Specify Responses in Q

 When you code an ‘Other/Specify’ question, the majority of steps are the same as if you are coding a conventional open-ended question, bar a few key ones.
 I will now take you through this process.

-- At the bottom right of the screen is a Back code with: drop-down option.
-This will provide a list of all the questions you can use for coding into based on the question type.
-Simply select the question whose code frame and data you wish to share, in this case ‘Q6 – Device ownership’.
+- At the bottom left of the screen is an Inputs and Back Coding button.
+Clicking this will open up a new window where you can select the question to back-code into based on the question type.
+Simply select the question whose code frame and data you wish to share, in this case ‘Q6 – Device ownership’ and click OK.

 - Once you have made this selection, the code frame of the selected question will appear on the right.
-You can right-click and use the context menu to add further codes via Add Code or Import/Export Code Names.
-As we are dealing with a multiple response question, we need to additionally click the original ‘Other mobile phone (please specify)’ option in the coding window and select Is Other/Specify to ensure the new question doesn’t double-count the original ‘Other’ responses.
+You can right-click and use the context menu to add further codes via Add Category or Import/Export Category Names.
+When you are dealing with a multiple response question, you will need to additionally click the original ‘Other (please specify)’ category in the coding window and select Is Other/Specify to ensure the new question doesn’t double-count the original ‘Other’ responses.

-In this case, you can rightly merge ‘Galaxy S’ into the existing option of ‘Samsung mobile phone’.
-You’ll need to create additional codes for the other responses.
+In this case, ‘Galaxy S’ can rightly be merged into the existing option of ‘Samsung mobile phone’.
+The other responses require additional codes be created.

 Displaying your coding as a table